 About MDVIP, Inc.

 MDVIP, Inc. is a privately-held firm founded in 2000 and headquartered in Boca Raton, Florida.
 It is a national network of primary care physicians who practice proactive, preventive, and personalized healthcare.
 They do more than just detect and treat disease.
 With prevention as the cornerstone of its program, MDVIP has proven that its carefully chosen affiliated physicians provide exceptional care and achieve exceptional outcomes.
 These outcomes include lower hospitalization rates which yield significant cost savings to patients, employers and the healthcare system.
-For more information, go to support.mdvip.com.
+For more information, go to www.mdvip.com.
 Dr. Kaminetsky is available for interviews as well as local MDVIP primary care physicians.

 Nancy Udell, 561-310-5455